-ADB uses a classification system to determine the eligibility of developing member countries (DMCs) to borrow from ordinary capital resources (OCR) or the Asian Development Fund (ADF), which provides grants and loans on concessional terms.
+ADB uses a classification system to determine the eligibility of developing member countries (DMCs) to borrow from ordinary capital resources (OCR) at near-market terms, or at concessional OCR loan (COL) terms, or to receive grants from the Asian Development Fund (ADF).

 DMCs are classified based on two main criteria:

 - gross national income (GNI) per capita, and

 Group A (Concessional assistance only)

 Afghanistan, Bhutan, Cambodia, Federated States of Micronesia, Kiribati, Kyrgyz Republic, Lao People’s Democratic Republic, Maldives, Marshall Islands, Myanmar, Nauru, Nepal, Samoa, Solomon Islands, Tajikistan, Tonga, Tuvalu, Vanuatu